 ARRIVAL AND DISMISSAL

 At dismissal time, all parents picking up a student must have the student’s name displayed on a card provided by the school in the front window of the vehicle.
 Drivers must remain in vehicles.
 Students will be called to come to your car.
 We will not dismiss from the front office in the afternoons during dismissal times.
 Third, fourth, and fifth grade car riders will be picked up at the back.
-K, first, and second grade car riders will be picked up in the front. **Exception: Younger siblings will go with third, fourth, or fifth graders.
+K, first, and second grade car riders will be picked up in the front. **Exception: Older siblings will go with second, first, and kindergarten.
 All students must be picked up by 3:00.
 Please notify the school office should an emergency arise causing pickup to be later than normal.
 In the event there is a change in your child’s transportation, the teacher must be notified in writing.
 If a note is not received, your child will follow his/her regular method of getting home.